tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The following terms are used:

-  - client: The endpoint initiating the TLS connection.
+  - client: The endpoint initiating the DTLS connection.

   - connection: A transport-layer connection between two endpoints.